samarth-robo/blog/_posts/2019-12-29-gtsam_conventions.md

 inverse transformations.

 # Points
 - Always name your 3D points like how you would on paper.
-A point $^cX$ in the camera coordinate system $c$ is named $cX$.
+A point $^cX$ in the camera coordinate system $c$ is named `cX`.
 - 3D points use uppercase letters, 2D points use lowercase letters.

 # Pose